jpetazzo/dessine-moi-un-cluster/README.md

 Congratulations, we now have a zero-node Kubernetes cluster!
 (Kind of.)

-Let's take a moment to reflect about the output of these commands:
+Let's take a moment to reflect on the output of these commands:

 ```bash
 kubectl get all